OpenSpace/OpenSpace-Docs/getting-started/orientation/index.md

 ::::{grid-item}
 The Scene Panel collects all the assets (data sets) that were loaded via the profile chosen upon launch.
 It is, by far, the most used menu in OpenSpace.

 Throughout this guide, we will refer to this panel as {menuselection}`Scene`.

+You will find more detailed information about this panel in the [Using OpenSpace](/using-openspace/scene-panel/index) chapter.

 #### List of Data Assets
 For the [Default](/profiles/default/index) Profile, all the general data sets for the universe are loaded.
 This includes the planets, moons, and other objects and satellites in the [Solar System](/content/solar-system/index), the zoo of objects in the [Milky Way](/content/milky-way/index), and the large surveys outside the Galaxy, in [Universe](/content/universe/index).